-2 Section 29 of the Local Plan for the Broads: Review - Issues and Options Consultation (broads-authority.gov.uk).
+2 The Local Plan for the Broads: Review - Issues and Options Consultation (broads-authority.gov.uk), section 29.

 5. The option of not having development boundaries.

 As part of the Issues and Options consultation, we asked for opinions on not having development boundaries and instead, relying on criteria-based policy approach.
 The responses are as follows: